-The software offers many of the same features, including an extensive library of high-resolution stock photos, a plethora of templates, preset image dimensions, and one-click image background.
+The software offers many of the same advanced features, including an extensive library of high-resolution stock photos, a plethora of templates, preset image dimensions, and one-click image background.
 There are also options for adding text and graphics and different editing tools.

 Like Canva, you can get started with Snappa for free and then upgrade to one of the two paid plans when ready.

 5. Crello / Vista Create

 The final alternative to Photoshop and Canva is Vista Create.
 The software was previously known as Crello before being acquired by the mega-popular print company Vista Print.